Introduction to Mindfulness

 The Introduction to Mindfulness course is an introductory course, while the 8-week Mindfulness course covers the full programme of mindfulness techniques and applications.

-Check out our Events Calendar to find out when we are running the next Introduction to Mindfulness courses.
+Check out our What's On calendar to find out when we are running the next Introduction to Mindfulness courses.

 What does the Course involve ?